 Five years ago, Western Growers launched its Center for Innovation and Technology (WGCIT), housed in the Taylor Farms building in downtown Salinas.
 WGCIT brings together the ag industry and firms operating in the technology space to actively work on some of agriculture’s most vexing problems.

 At any one time, there are about 50 firms operating in the Center.
-The following is an update on the activities of some of those firms in an effort to keep the produce industry abreast of the work being done by the resident companies.
+Following is an update on some of the firms in the Center designed to keep the produce industry abreast of the work being done by the resident companies.
 The information below has been provided by the companies.
 You can reach any of the residents for more information through WGCIT at wginnovation.com.

 GeoVisual continues to deliver specialty crop measurement and analysis tools tailored on a company-confidential basis around the way each grower processor operates.
-With its core foundation built from work with national research agencies such as NASA, USDA, and FFAR, GeoVisual’s data scientists build information focused to help your team tackle what you see as the biggest problems or greatest opportunities.
-A lean operation funded by family and friends, it is boots on the ground backed by top-notch scientists, working side-by-side with you and organizations you trust like Western Growers, YCEDA, Cal Poly San Luis Obispo, Cal State Monterey Bay, and the University of Arizona, to build unique tools that make your best people even better.
+With its core foundation built from work with national research agencies such as NASA, USDA, and FFAR, along with collaborations from Western Growers, YCEDA, and engagements with Cal Poly San Luis Obispo, Cal State Monterey Bay, and the University of Arizona, GeoVisual’s data scientists build information focused to help your team tackle what you see as the biggest problems or greatest opportunities.
+A lean operation funded by family and friends instead of venture capitalists, no money is spent on high-powered sales people or fancy web sites.
+Instead, we’re boots on the ground backed by top-notch scientists, working side by side with you to build unique tools that make your best people even better.

 Join Western Growers

 Western Growers members care deeply for the food they grow, the land they sustain, the people they employ, and the community in which they live.